saugkim/2023summer_COM_NET_tuni/Lab/prequiz.md

 What does the switch do if it doesn't know which port it should use to reach the destination device?

 ```
-a.It sends an error message to the sender of the packet as an ICMP packet. -- wrong
+a.It sends an error message to the sender of the packet as an ICMP packet.

 b.It sends an ARP packet as broadcast requesting the MAC address of the destination device.

-c.It sends a packet from all ports in the same way as a broadcast. -- next?
+c.It sends a packet from all ports in the same way as a broadcast. --

 d.It queries the device that sent the packet for the correct destination using an ARP packet.

-e.It discards the packet. -- wrong
+e.It discards the packet.
 ```

 **Question 7**